-We recommend riding a wasen—a traditional Japanese boat—as it’s only 500 yen a ride.
-Wasen rides take place every 20 minutes from 10:00 am-4:00 pm during all weekends of the sakura festival, as well as April 5th.
-They will only accept 700 people per day, so get there early—registrations start as early as 9:30 am.
-(There’s no website or hotline for advanced reservations; also, note that children under the age of 3 cannot board the wasen.)
+We recommend riding a wasen—a traditional Japanese boat—as it’s only ¥500 a ride.
+Wasen rides take place every 20 minutes from 10:00 am-4:00 pm during all weekends of the sakura festival, as well as April 4th and 11th.
+We recommend getting there early, as registrations start at 9:30 am and close at 2:30 pm.
+Depending on the number of visitors, the weather, and other factors, registration could close much earlier, though.
+(There’s no website or hotline for advanced reservations; also, note that children under the age of 3 and those under the influence of alcohol cannot board the wasen.)

 This festival isn’t the only chance for you to experience a hanami boat ride.
 Galleon, a cruise company, will operate three types of hanami cruises this year.
-From March 27-30, there will be a cruise (access: Nihonbashi Station; 2,900 yen for adults and 1,900 yen for children) that will take you through the Nihonbashi, Sumida, and Onagigawa Rivers, with one of the rivers being lined with cherry trees.
-It will also have a 30-minute daytime hanami cruise (2,300 yen for adults and 1,300 yen for children) that starts and ends at Monzen-Nakacho, passing through the Oyoko and Sumida Rivers.
-There will also be a 45-minute nighttime version of this cruise (3,200 yen for adults and 2,200 yen for children).
+From March 24-April 15, there will be a cruise (access: Nihonbashi Station; ¥2,900 for adults and ¥1,900 for children) that will take you through the Nihonbashi, Sumida, and Onagigawa Rivers.
+It will also have a 30-minute daytime hanami cruise (¥2,300 for adults and ¥1,300 for children) that starts and ends at Monzen-Nakacho, passing through the Oyoko and Sumida Rivers.
+There will also be a 45-minute nighttime version of this cruise (¥3,200 for adults and ¥2,200 for children).

-Speaking of the Sumida River, there are several other hanami boat rides down that river to choose from.
-For one, from March 18 to April 9, Tokyo Cruise will have a special sakura line that departs from Asakusa, Hamarikyu Gardens (access: Shiodome Station), or Hinode Pier (access: Hinode Station).
-A one-way cruise is an hour long and costs 780 yen for adults (390 yen for children) for the Asakusa-Hinode route, and 740 yen for adults (370 yen for children) for the Asakusa-Hamarikyu route.
+Tokyo Cruise will offer several other hanami boat rides down the Sumida River from March 17 to April 8.
+First, there’s the special sakura line that departs from Asakusa, Hamarikyu Gardens (access: Shiodome Station), or Hinode Pier (access: Hinode Station).
+A one-way cruise is an hour long and costs ¥780 for adults (¥390 for children) for the Asakusa-Hinode route, and ¥740 for adults (¥370 for children) for the Asakusa-Hamarikyu route.
 The latter route will require a separate fee for admission to Hamarikyu Gardens.
-Round-trip options are unavailable this year.
+Round-trip options are unavailable.

-Their night cruise from March 23 to April 10 should be even more interesting, as passengers will not only see illuminated cherry blossoms, but also be treated to a traditional dance performance by furisode-san (geisha-like performers).
-This 45-minute cruise costs 2,800 yen (2,000 yen for children), inclusive of a light meal and a drink.
-As only a limited number of tickets will be sold on-site from 9 am onwards, reservations are highly encouraged; you can do so here.
+Their night cruise from March 21 to April 8 should be even more interesting, as passengers will not only see illuminated cherry blossoms, but also be treated to a traditional dance performance by furisode-san (geisha-like performers).
+It costs ¥2,800 (¥2,000 for children) for the ride, plus a light meal and a drink.
+However, groups of over 15 people can pay for only the ride, in which case it’ll cost ¥1,240 per head.
+As only a limited number of tickets will be sold on-site, it’s best to reserve online (reservation form in Japanese only).